sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 HAM module contains the following :
 1. HAMd - A daemon process that handles user account management-related configurations to be done in the Linux kernel.
 2. hamctl - A Linux kernel application that can be launched from a Linux shell.
 This can be used to check the functionality of the HAMd process.
-3. libnss_ham - A library that enables a container to avail the services offerec by the HAMd process.
+3. libnss_ham - A library that enables a container to avail the services offered by the HAMd process.
 4. libnss_sac - A library that assigns a User ID and a Primary Group ID to remote users (RADIUS/TACACS+).
 But, currently both the modules (RADIUS and TACACS) use their own mechanism to program the user account information in the Linux kernel.